-Odds are, you’ve ended up in Union Square with clients, coworkers, friends from out of town, or someone who is honestly fascinated by how cable cars turn around.
+Odds are, you’ve ended up in Union Square with clients, coworkers, friends from out of town before you all go to the theater, or someone who is honestly fascinated by how cable cars turn around.
 Unless you’re looking to pop into Nieman Marcus or the Nike Store, there’s little reason to be here.
 Or anywhere near here, really - it’s a veritable no man’s land of SF neighborhoods.

 Regardless, we’re here to help you out with our updated Union Square guide.
 Save yourself from the tourist trap joints and fake-old-timey storefronts designed to lure you in.